We Share Food Pittsburgh food pantry

 We Share Food with residents of Wilkinsburg and adjacent neighborhoods of East Homewood, East Liberty, Park Place, Regent Square, Swissvale, Braddock, Edgewood, Forest Hills, and areas of Penn Hills.

-We Share Food with over 5,000 residents per year, including senior citizens, citizens with disabilities, at-risk youth and families who are economically challenged, underemployed or facing emergency situations.
+We Share Food with over 5,000 residents per year, including senior citizens, citizens with disabilities, at-risk youth, and families who are economically challenged, underemployed, or facing emergency situations.

 The outcomes of our programs include reducing hunger in Wilkinsburg, supporting the health and well-being of our senior citizen neighbors, helping economically-challenged families have basic necessities, and keeping Wilkinsburg streets safer through partnerships with educational and after-school youth programs.
 We welcome you to learn more about our Food Sharing program.
 We urge you to get involved in the Wilkinsburg community by volunteering and/or making a donation at our Give Lively page.